nodejs/docker-iojs/GOVERNANCE.md

 [Consensus Seeking](http://en.wikipedia.org/wiki/Consensus-seeking_decision-making)
 decision making model.

+All proposed changes to the project must be made in the form of a pull request to the repository (directly commiting to a production branch of the repository is not permitted).
+The consensus seeking process will then follow via discussion by the WG members on that pull request.
+Changes deemed trivial by WG members may be merged instantly by any WG member, without waiting for consensus, so long as they leave  a note explaining the reason for the merge.

 When an agenda item has appeared to reach a consensus the moderator will ask "Does anyone object?" as a final call for dissent from the consensus.